 “Deandra, you know the rules!”
 Susan yells, letting her voice carry through the house.
 “You better not have smoked this shit around Amy.”

 That girl is going to turn out just like her mother.
 Susan pinches the bridge of her nose.
 She doesn’t want to deal with this.
 With anything.
 Shaking her head, she slaps off the light and goes to the kitchen, where she proceeds directly to the liquor cabinet.
 There’s only a splash or two left in the bourbon bottle, so she grabs the half-full bottle of vodka and a glass.
 Pouring herself two fingers, she throws her head back and swallows.
 It burns.
-She hisses, her face pinching together, but she can still taste the fat fuck.
+She hisses, her face pinching together, but she can still taste the fat bastard.
 Another two fingers splash into the glass.

 “Deandra?”
 Where the hell is that kid?